nChannel/node-rate-limiter/README.md

 # limiter #

 Provides a generic rate limiter for node.js.
 Useful for API clients, web crawling, or other tasks that need to be throttled.
 Two classes are exposed, RateLimiter and TokenBucket.
 TokenBucket provides a lower level interface to rate limiting with a configurable burst rate and drip rate.
 RateLimiter sits on top of the token bucket and adds a restriction on the maximum number of tokens that can be removed each interval to comply with common API restrictions like "150 requests per hour maximum".

+## Fork by @FGRibreau
+* Don't wait for available tokens (don't use an internal queue with `setTimeout`)
+* Don't use callbacks
+* ParentBucket removed

 ## Installation ##